 The default starting date (or a custom date, if you define one) essentially sets the Replication Keys for the Incremental tables in the integration.
 This tells Stitch how far back in time to query for historical data.

-Note that any tables using Full Table Replication will still replicate in full during every replication job, even during the initial job.
+Note: Any tables using Full Table Replication will still replicate in full during every replication job, even during the initial job.

 In the table below (click the link to open it), you’ll find a rollup of all the default start dates for SaaS integrations.